How Much Coffee is Too Much? The Truth about Caffeine May Surprise You

 - 102-200mgs for plain and brewed.

 - 240-720mgs for espresso.

 Notice the limits?
+Unlike caffeine pills that have a fixed amount of caffeine per dosage, coffee drinks have varying caffeine content.
 Maybe your wondering why the heck there such a broad range in the first place?
 Well, the caffeine molecule is a natural occurrence in around 60 different types of plants.

 The biological evolution of a certain plant, combined with environmental conditions, and even the brewing method used, all play a role in the amount of caffeine a sample will have.
 Also different types of coffee beans will have different levels of caffeine, such as:

 - 1.42% for Tanzanian.

 While it would be almost impossible to set an accurate amount of caffeine that would be safe for absolutely everyone (for all the reasons stated above).
 According to Mayo Clinic, it looks somewhat like this:

 Up to 400 milligrams (mg) of caffeine a day appears to be safe for most healthy adults.
 That’s roughly the amount of caffeine in four cups of brewed coffee, 10 cans of cola or two “energy shot” drinks. – Mayo Clinic